 3. You have a UTI

-If your pee is cloudy, smelly and it hurts or burns when you pass it—or if there’s pain in your lower abdomen—chances are you have a UTI.
+If your pee is cloudy and smelly, it hurts or burns when you pee, you have a sore vagina or you have pain in your lower abdomen, chances are you have a UTI.

 "Generally speaking there are some obvious changes to your urine when you have a bacterial infection (such as cystitis) in your bladder or urethra," says Maya.